Popular Types of Sales Management Structures

 Customer or account size structure

-Dividing reps by customer type or the size of the account is another popular sales structure.
-Given that it takes different skills to sell to a small business versus an enterprise-level one, it wouldn’t make sense to assign all sales reps to every account regardless of size.
+Dividing reps by customer type or size of account is another popular way to structure sales teams.
+Given that it takes different skills to sell to a small business versus an enterprise-stage one, it wouldn’t make sense to assign all sales reps to every account regardless of size.

 The goals and budgets of these accounts will be different, as will the questions they ask.
-The person on your team handling a particular account should be attuned to that business’s needs.
-This sales structure allows your reps to develop that knowledge and become experts in their respective accounts.
+You have to be attuned to each stakeholder's needs and decision-making power.
+This sales structure allows your reps to become experts in their respective accounts.

-As with the product/service line structure, groups of reps report to a sales manager with no intermediary.
-Each group of reps handles a different size of account — usually divided into small to medium, mid-market, and enterprise accounts.
+As with the product or service line structure, groups of reps report to a sales manager with no intermediary.
+Each group of reps handles a different size of account — usually divided into small to medium, mid-market and enterprise.

 Pros: